DanielMFernandes/CCNA_Course_Notes/Course_Notes/Wireless_Architecutres.md

 CLOUD-BASED

-- The WLC is a VM running on a SERVER, usually in a PRIVATE cloud in a data CENTER
+- The WLC is a VM running on a server, usually in a private cloud in a data center
 - Cloud-based WLCs can typically support up to about 3000 APs
 - If more than 3000 APs are needed, more WLC VMs can be deployed